wyattclarke/wyattclarke.github.io/_posts/2021-04-09-Neuralink-Curriculum-Challenge.md

 ---
 layout: post
-title: "How Do They Do That?!"
-Challenge
+title: Neuralink Explainer Curriculum Challenge
 ---

 I woke up this morning and watched a [video from Neuralink](https://www.youtube.com/watch?v=rsCul1sp4hQ) of a monkey playing a computer game with its brain.
 How on God's green Earth do they do that!?